$H^s_x$ regularity of solutions to the stationary Boltzmann equation with the incoming boundary condition: Abstract

 \section{Abstract}

-We consider the stationary Boltzmann equation with the cross section of the form $B(|v - \tilde{v}, \theta|) = B_0 |v - \tilde{v}|^\gamma \cos \theta \sin \theta$ for $-3 < \gamma \leq 1$ in a bounded convex domain under the incoming boundary condition.
-In this article, we shall show the existence of a solution in a weighted $L^\infty$ space with fractional Sobolev regularity without assuming the positivity of the Gaussian curvature on the boundary.
-For boundary data sufficiently smooth and close to the standard Maxwellian, the solution has $H^{1-}_x$ regularity for $-2 \leq \gamma \leq 1$, while only worse regularity is obtained for $-3 < \gamma < -2$.
+We consider the stationary Boltzmann equation with the angular cutoff cross section in a bounded convex domain under the incoming boundary condition.
+In this article, we discuss the fractional Sobolev regularity of the solution without assuming the positivity of the Gaussian curvature on the boundary.
+For a boundary data sufficiently smooth and close to the standard Maxwellian, the solution has $H^{1-}_x$ regularity for hard potentials and soft potentials ($-2 \leq \gamma \leq 1$), while $H^{((4 + \gamma)/2)-}_x$ regularity is obtained for very soft potentials ($-3 < \gamma < -2$).
 We first show the well-posedness of the linearized problem on a weighted $L^2$ space and develop the $L^2-L^\infty$ estimate without the stochastic cycle.
 We next investigate $H^s_x$ regularity of the solution to the linearized problem.
-The velocity averaging lemma plays a key role in our analysis.
-We finally derive a bilinear estimate to extend results on the linearized problem to the weakly nonlinear problem.
+The idea of the celebrated velocity averaging lemma plays a key role in our analysis.
+We finally derive a bilinear estimate to extend the result on the linearized problem to the weakly nonlinear problem.

 \textbf{Keywords.} stationary Boltzmann equation, boundary value problems, fractional Sobolev spaces, velocity averaging lemma